greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_subtransaction_overflow.html.md

 CREATE EXTENSION gp_subtransaction_overflow;
 ```

-For more information on how to use this module, see its discussion in [Monitoring a Greenplum System](../../admin_guide/managing/monitor.html#checking-for-and-terminating-overflowed-backends).
+For more information on how to use this module, see [Monitoring a Greenplum System](../../admin_guide/managing/monitor.html#checking-for-and-terminating-overflowed-backends).